 The TADL Talking Book Library program is made possible by the National Library Service for the Blind and Physically Handicapped at the Library of Congress in Washington, D.C. in partnership with the Michigan Commission for the Blind’s Braille and Talking Book Library and the Traverse Area District Library and its supporters.

 TADL Talking Book Library Newsletter

 Registered patrons can expect to receive a quarterly print newsletter outlining Talking Book Library service features and other news.
-Download and view the Spring 2013 edition of the TBL Newsletter.
+Download and view the Winter 2013 edition of the TBL Newsletter.